mukulgosavi/PwC-Cybersecurity-Virtual-Case-Experience/README.md

 This experience is self-paced.
 However, you and Stefan have a presentation to Boldi AG management with your findings in 1 hour.
 We recommend you spend no more than that completing this task.

 ### Presentation
-Voicemail: *"Hello Stefan, I'm reaching out to learn more about Boldi AG and its culture in relation to the risk assessment you'll be presenting on.
+**Voicemail**: *"Hello Stefan, I'm reaching out to learn more about Boldi AG and its culture in relation to the risk assessment you'll be presenting on.
 I was hoping to learn more about the company in order to establish a common understanding of information risk as Boldi AG.
 I was hoping to speak with both management and engineers at the company.
 Questions I'm hoping to ask management include learning more about the company and processes of each department.
 I would like each manager to breifly speak about their security concerns, and I would also like to understand what they believe to be the most important products and services to protect.
 For the engineers and IT department, I would like to hear what are the critcial applications.
 I want to hear how they document their changes to the system and the network, and I would also like to hear how they are keeping up with industry standards.
 Lastly, I want to do some tabletop exercises to hear how they respond to cyber threats.
 Feel free to give me a call back so that we can initiate and conduct a proper risk management framework assessment for Boldi AG."*

 ![image](https://user-images.githubusercontent.com/87041507/145628757-21c0bc18-3a3e-4db7-b6ed-9b0226fe3c56.png)
 ![image](https://user-images.githubusercontent.com/87041507/145628773-7aeebb92-8a98-4e3c-9aea-cfed5569234c.png)